 Julia Parnell

-Julia is a board member of the Digital Media Trust (NZ On Screen & Audio Culture), a semester guest lecturer in documentary at Unitech, and a jury member for the FIFO Documentary Festival Tahiti, Doc Edge Festival, WIFT New Zealand Film and Television Awards, and Aotearoa Music Awards.
+Julia is a board member of the Digital Media Trust (NZ On Screen and AudioCulture), a guest lecturer in documentary at Unitec, and has served as a jury member for NZ Screen Awards, FIFO Tahiti, Doc Edge Festival, WIFT New Zealand Film and Television Awards, and the Aotearoa Music Awards

 Read more about Julia’s filmography here.